 It's important to note that exercising is not the only way to turn an options trade profitable.
 For options that are "in-the-money," most investors will sell their option contracts in the market to someone else prior to expiration to collect their profits.

 Assignment of a short call

 A short call investor hopes the price of the underlying stock does not rise above the strike price.
-If it does, the long call investor may exercise the call and create an "assignment."
-Assignment can occur on any business day before the expiration date.
+If it does, the long call investor might exercise the call and create an "assignment."
+An assignment can occur on any business day before the expiration date.
 If it does, the short call investor must sell shares at the exercise price.

-Remember from earlier: the call is "covered" if you sell shares you already own, but if it's "uncovered" you must find shares to sell to call purchaser.
+Remember, the call is "covered" if you sell shares you already own but, if it's "uncovered," you must find shares to sell to the call purchaser.

 Next steps to consider

 Complete an options application to get approved.